Configure customer-managed key encryption at rest in Azure VMware Solution

 Topology

-The following diagram shows how Azure VMware Solution uses Microsoft Entra ID and a key vault to deliver the customer-managed key.
+The following diagram shows how Azure VMware Solution uses Microsoft Entra ID and a key vault to deliver the CMK.

 Prerequisites

-Before you begin to enable customer-managed key (CMK) functionality, ensure the following listed requirements are met:
+Before you begin to enable CMK functionality, ensure that the following requirements are met:

-You'll need an Azure Key Vault to use CMK functionality.
-If you don't have an Azure Key Vault, you can create one using Quickstart: Create a key vault using the Azure portal.
+You need a key vault to use CMK functionality.
+If you don't have a key vault, you can create one by using Quickstart: Create a key vault using the Azure portal.

-If you enabled restricted access to key vault, you'll need to allow Microsoft Trusted Services to bypass the Azure Key Vault firewall.
+If you enabled restricted access to Key Vault, you need to allow Microsoft Trusted Services to bypass the Key Vault firewall.
 Go to Configure Azure Key Vault networking settings to learn more.

 Note

 After firewall rules are in effect, users can only perform Key Vault data plane operations when their requests originate from allowed VMs or IPv4 address ranges.
-This also applies to accessing key vault from the Azure portal.
-This also affects the key vault Picker by Azure VMware Solution.
-Users may be able to see a list of key vaults, but not list keys, if firewall rules prevent their client machine or user does not have list permission in key vault.
+This restriction also applies to accessing Key Vault from the Azure portal.
+It also affects the Key Vault Picker by Azure VMware Solution.
+Users might be able to see a list of key vaults, but not list keys, if firewall rules prevent their client machine or the user doesn't have list permission in Key Vault.

-Navigate to Azure VMware Solution and locate your SDDC.
+Go to Azure VMware Solution and locate your private cloud.

-From the left navigation, open Manage and select Identity.
+On the leftmost pane, open Manage and select Identity.

-Once System Assigned identity is enabled, you'll see the tab for Object ID.
-Make note of the Object ID for use later.
+After System Assigned identity is enabled, you see the tab for Object ID.
+Make a note of the Object ID for use later.

 Configure the key vault access policy to grant permissions to the managed identity.
-It will be used to authorize access to the key vault.
+You use it to authorize access to the key vault.

-- Navigate to Key vaults and locate the key vault you want to use.
+- Go to Key vaults and locate the key vault you want to use.

-- From the left navigation, under Settings, select Access policies.
+- On the leftmost pane, under Settings, select Access policies.

-- In Access policies, select Add Access Policy.
+- In Access policies, select Add Access Policy and then:

-- From the Key Permissions drop-down, check: Select, Get, Wrap Key, and Unwrap Key.
+- In the Key Permissions dropdown, choose Select, Get, Wrap Key, and Unwrap Key.

 - Under Select principal, select None selected.
-A new Principal window with a search box will open.
+A new Principal window with a search box opens.

-- In the search box, paste the Object ID from the previous step, or search the private cloud name you want to use.
-Choose Select when you're done.
+- In the search box, paste the Object ID from the previous step.
+Or search for the private cloud name you want to use.
+Choose Select when you're finished.

 - Select ADD.

-- Verify the new policy appears under the current policy's Application section.
+- Verify that the new policy appears under the current policy's Application section.

 - Select Save to commit changes.